Understanding Trust Anchors for Machine Identity

 As technology evolves, so do the methods of establishing machine identities.
 Current trends include:

 - Zero Trust Architecture: Emphasizing continuous verification of identities, regardless of their location.
+Trust anchors are fundamental to Zero Trust, as they provide the verifiable identity credentials (like certificates) that are constantly checked before granting access.

 These trends reflect the growing complexity of machine interactions and the necessity for robust identity management.